The wave operator representation of quantum and classical dynamics: The classical limit of the waveoperator description

 The connection between Eq.~\eqref{Eq:ClassicalLimit} and the standard Liouville equation for the density can be made explicit by expressing this equation of motion in phase space:

 where $\left\{\cdot,\cdot\right\}$ indicates the Poisson bracket.
 Using $\rho(x,p)=\left|\Omega(x,p)\right|^2$, we immediately recover the Liouville equation for the density.

-It is also interesting to note that when expanding the right hand sides of Eqs.~\eqref{EqBoppevolution} and \eqref{EqHamexpansion} in series in $\hbar$ all the terms corresponding to even powers of $\hbar$ will cancel out.
+It is also interesting to note that when expanding the right hand sides of Eqs.~\eqref{EqBoppevolution} and \eqref{EqHamexpansion} in series in $\hbar$ all terms corresponding to even powers of $\hbar$ will cancel.
 An immediate consequence is that for quadratic Hamiltonians, the $\hbar\to 0$ limit may only affect arbitrary phase term $F$.
-Otherwise, the wave operator and Wigner function formalisms share the same property that the quantum equations of motion for quadratic systems remain unchanged in the classical limit $\hbar\to0$.
+Otherwise, the waveoperator and Wigner function formalisms share the same property that the quantum equations of motion for quadratic systems remain unchanged in the classical limit $\hbar\to0$.